COVID-19 and your visit to Riding Mountain National Park

 Your safety when visiting

-- Effective 12:01 a.m., Saturday, January 23, 2021, the Prairie Mountain Health Region has been raised to the COVID-19 Critical (Red) level.
+- Effective 12:01 a.m., Thursday, July 15, 2021, the Provincial Response Level is Orange: Restricted.
 Visitors to Riding Mountain National Park will be asked to follow this requirement.

 - Wear a mask in indoor settings where social distancing is not possible (An indoor public space is any space with walls and a roof that can be accessed by the members of the public).